Nabwana I.G.G.: Career

 As he had never been in a theatre, he relied mostly on his brothers and friends' descriptions of films that were just released theatrically.
 He went for a course in computer repair, but was forced to drop out after the first month due to lack of funds.
 Therefore, he started to learn filmmaking and its aspects in a self learning methods with his own trial-and-error experiences with cameras and editing equipment.
-At the age of 32, he began filmmaking as a profession.
+At the age of 32, following his wife's pregnancy with their first child, he began filmmaking as a profession.
 In 2005, Nabwana founded Ramon Film Productions: the name derived from his grandmothers, Rachel and Monica, which is later known as Wakaliwood.

 His film production is based in his home where he began to produce and shoot music videos since 2009.
 Ramon Production has involved over 44 feature films.
 Some of the popular films produced by Ramon Productions are Who Killed Captain Alex?, Bad Black, and Tebaatusasula.
-The film Who Killed Captain Alex is known as the first action-packed film in Ugandan cinema.
+Who Killed Captain Alex is credited as the first action film in Ugandan cinema.

-After releasing Who Killed Captain Alex? in 2010, it quickly became internationally recognized and popular.
-The movie attracted super fans from around the world.
+After releasing Who Killed Captain Alex? in 2010, it quickly developed a cult following.
 The version of the film released online featured the first English-language video joker (locally famous VJ Emmie), who provides a comedic commentary track over the Luganda-language film, aiding its accessibility to foreign audiences.
-With over 9 million views on YouTube, it is Nabwana's most popular film and it turned him into a minor celebrity.
+In 2016, a Kickstarter crowdfund was launched with a goal of US$160, ultimately raising $13,000.
+With over 10 million views on YouTube, it is Nabwana's most popular film and it turned him into a minor celebrity.
+Nabwana is frequently contacted and visited in person by foreign tourists, which boosts Wakaliga's local economy.
+Some visitors are allowed to act in Nabwana's film projects as extras that get killed on-screen.
+In 2020, a street in Kampala was named "Wakaliwood Lane" after Nabwana's company.

-Alan Hofmanis, a film festival director based in New York City, saw the film and became known as a super fan; he subsequently traveled to Uganda, met Nabwana and asked to produce a documentary on Ramon Film Productions.
+Alan Hofmanis, a film festival director based in New York City, saw the film and subsequently traveled to Uganda and met Nabwana and asked to produce a documentary on Ramon Film Productions.
 Hofmanis has since moved to Uganda to help promote Wakaliwood cinema worldwide and is now an executive producer and actor at Wakaliwood.
 He was also given a starring role in Nabwana's 2016 film Bad Black and has been called "the first Mzungu Ugandan action movie star."

-According to IMDb, Nabwana has won 6 awards from various film festivals.
+In 2025, Nabwana worked with The Renaissance Society to host an eight-week exhibition at the University of Chicago between 1 March and 27 April, featuring the premiere of Nabwana's first satirical film, If Uganda was America, along with photographic art and screenings of Nabwana's other works.